Deep, North Carolina, US

 diverse paddling groups, as you can run it multiple times in different ways, do some playing,

-Approach: Though this is most likely private property, fishermen and paddlers generally park in the southwest corner of the Loflin Pond/Cedar Falls Rd intersection.
+Approach: Though this is most likely private property, fishermen and paddlers regularly park in the southwest corner of the Loflin Pond/Cedar Falls Rd intersection.
 There is plenty of room and the sheriff's department seems to patrol regularly.
 Self-shuttle Option 1: Put in anywhere above the bridge and paddle upstream staying River Left for about 100 yards.
-Exit out of your boat on the island with the picnic shelter.
+Exit out of your boat on the island with the picnic shelter (or just walk your boat across the small braid and begin hiking).
 Collect your gear and head west of the shelter, looking for a lonesome picnic table next to the woods.
 Look closely and there is a foot trail heading into the woods.
 Follow the best trail, which usually means bearing right.
 The trail is fairly open until the end where it runs into a low bouldery section.
 Keep heading upstream until the trail goes back into the woods or forget the first small rapid and put near Camel's Gate.
 Option 2: Walk up Wicker Lovell Rd (west) and then head south on James Ray Dr. This is a semi-private road that services about 4 houses.
 Once you get past the strange looks from residents, simply drop your boat in the creek/ditch going under the drive and then take a meandering paddle upstream/sideways parallel to the dam.
 This is easy at moderate water levels, usually doable without dragging over the island.

 Low-Water Run at 1.2 ft / 130cfs: There's only so much you can say other than simply follow the main flow.
 If you pay attention, you can keep yourself from getting barricaded by shallow rocks.
 Once you get to the rapid I'm calling "Camel's Gate" (reference to ancient stone gates made to keep livestock out but let camels pass), there's 3 or 4 different ways to cross the ledge.
 In any case, you'll want to get toward river right afterwards in order to avoid a scrapey boulder garden on the north side.
 A secondary current flows straight down "Southpaw" but the right-to-left run is more fun.
 You can also drop off the right ledge, but beware of strainers and trees that can stack up on the downstream side against the bank.
 After one more small rapid, there's a relaxed riffle leading you across a easy ledge, with the main flow river left.
 Make the next left curve and get ready to run the "Theater", with the best line on river left.
 This name comes from the fact that the rapid is tiered and curved like theater seating with a boulder on the northeast side serving as a balcony for observers or rescuers.
 Do not approach on far left, as there are several sweeping branches over the river that will dump you at almost all levels.
 Enter just left of the rocks and work across the rapid toward the center, curving right to avoid the "balcony boulder".and then take a break in any of the several eddies on both sides.
 This is a decent playspot when the level gets around 2 ft or more.
 After that, there are a few diagonal surf lines and small rapids, then you can either go home or pull over left to do it all again.

 In my opinion, this section is probably Class III from 400 to 700 cfs.
-Southpaw is fairly technical and the current gets pushy enough over 700 cfs that it probably deserves Class IV status. -BLP 1/25/14
+Southpaw is fairly technical and the current gets pushy enough over 700 cfs that it probably begins to approach Class IV status. -BLP 1/25/14

 According to Paul Ferguson's "Paddling Eastern North Carolina", the rapids at Cedar Falls increase to Class IV as flow goes above 600 cfs (2.5 ft.).